wasmCloud/wasmcloud.com/docs/cli/reg.md

 description: "wash reg command reference"
 ---

 `wash reg` allows users to interact with OCI compliant registries and their artifacts.
 A user may pull artifacts from the registry to use in their projects.
-They may also push their own projects to registries to use in various constellations.
+They may also push their own projects to registries to use in various lattices.
 Following are the subcommands available under `wash reg`.

 - `push`
 - `pull`